-It is a colourful dining destination and experience with more than 50 shipping containers specially reconfigured as mini-restaurants, bars, galleries and produce stores.
-A variety of international dishes created by an invitation-only selection of local chefs, complemented with boutique craft beers, cocktails and fine wine are prepared on-site from the 'street' of shipping container kitchens.
+It is a colourful dining destination and experience with more than 80 shipping containers reconfigured as mini-restaurants, bars, galleries and produce stores.
+A variety of international dishes created by invitation-only local chefs, complemented with craft beers, cocktails and fine wine, are prepared on-site from the 'street' of shipping container kitchens.

 There is plenty to do and see at Eat Street Markets.
 Queensland artists and designers are also part of the markets in a gallery of containers and tents alongside Eat Street.
-To add even more to the exuberant vibe there is a performance stage showcasing local musical talent, plus an area to sit back, enjoy the enterainment and soak up the vibrant atmosphere of Eat Street Markets.
+To add even more to the exuberant vibe there is a performance stage showcasing local musical talent, plus open areas to sit back, enjoy the entertainment and soak up the vibrant atmosphere of Eat Street Markets.

 Fridays and Saturdays from 4pm to 10pm